AdobeDocs/workfront-known-issues.en/help/maintenance/current-updates.md

 When a user attempts to log in to the Preview environment, a message appears indicating that they put in the wrong ID or password.

-When a user attempts to reset their password, they see the error "?Multiple users were found with the email address <example@example.com>?"
+When a user attempts to reset their password, they see the error "[!UICONTROL ?Multiple users were found with the email address <example@example.com>?]"

 **Custom forms load slowly in [!UICONTROL Project Details] area**